Guest and Exchange

 If you are applying as an Erasmus student, Aalborg University must receive a nomination email from your home institution before we can receive and process your application.

-All applicants must submit the application online AND send a printed version of the application as a hard copy along with all required documentation by regular post to:
+All applicants must submit the application online AND send a PDF version of the application with all required documentation to (email link below):

 Application form for Erasmus and Exchange students